Working With Composer¶

 During your deployment routine, you should run

-.
+--no-dev.
 So the dev requirements are not installed.

 composer install --no-dev